-In simple premises where there are a limited number of escape routes, it may be reasonable to provide staff with verbal reminders of what they need to do if there is a fire.
-In some premises, you could consider providing a short written statement that could, for example, be delivered with staff pay slips every six months.
+In simple premises providing healthcare where there is a limited number of escape routes, it may be reasonable to provide staff with verbal reminders of what they need to do if there is a fire.
+In some premises, you could consider providing this in a short written statement that could, for example, be delivered with staff pay slips every six months.